Scottish flag and the Union Jack

 Introduction

-He was a democrat and the official spokesman for American expansion (we should remember that Democrats stood for expansion whereas Republicans were against it).
+He was a Democrat and the official spokesman for American expansion (we should remember that Democrats stood for expansion whereas Republicans were against it).

 O’Sullivan wrote two important articles: “The Great Nation of Futurity” in 1839 and “Annexation” in 1845, where he added a justification to American expansion.